-Probably the most common reason people call me is medical treatment denials.
-These denials come in several forms:
+Probably the most common reason people call me about their workers compensation case is medical treatment denials by the insurance company.
+These treatment denials come in several forms:

 - An actual denial – “We are denying payment for your surgery.”